 Dr. Shah Using Densitometer to Diagnose Women’s Hair Loss

 Besides densitometry, two other common diagnostic tests that can be performed in the physician’s office are the hair-pull and hair pluck.
 In the hair pull, the physician grabs on to 20-30 hairs with his fingers and gently pulls on them.
 If five or more come out in the pull then this is suggestive of the increased shedding associated with telogen effluvium, a reversible type of female hair loss seen with stress, pregnancy, drug reactions and a variety of other conditions.
 Telogen effluvium generally occurs 2-3 months after a stressful event and affects 35-50% of one’s hair.
-Over 300 club hairs (telogen hairs that have rounded ends) can be shed per day shed.
-(See Causes of Women’s Hair Loss)
+Over 300 club hairs (telogen hairs that have rounded ends) may be shed per day (see Causes of Women’s Hair Loss).

 In the hair pluck, 20 to 30 hairs are forcibly plucked from the scalp with a small clamp.
 The hair bulbs are then examined under a microscope to determine the ratio of anagen (growing) hairs to telogen (resting) hairs.
 Normally, at least 80% of the follicles should be in the anagen stage.
 A lower ratio would suggest telogen effluvium.
 With the hair pluck, various abnormalities of the hair shaft may be observed that can contribute to hair breakage and poor growth.